tendermint/tendermint/spec/abci++/abci++_methods.md

       making the Application's state evolve in the context of state machine replication.
     * Currently, Tendermint will fill up all fields in `RequestFinalizeBlock`, even if they were already passed on to the Application via `RequestPrepareProposal` or `RequestProcessProposal`.
-      If the Application is in same-block execution mode, it applies the right candidate state here (rather than executing the whole block).
-In this case the Application disregards all parameters in `RequestFinalizeBlock` except `RequestFinalizeBlock.hash`.

 #### When does Tendermint call `FinalizeBlock`?